mendix/docs/content/appstore/modules/data-grid-2.md

 #### 7.1.1 Configurations

-In this section you can select an **Saved attribute** in order to save the current value of the filter.
+In this section you can select a **Saved attribute** in order to save the current value of the filter.
 The attribute available in this section must be this type:

 * Date & Time